tymaker-team/tymaker-config-builder/README.md

 # tymaker
 Generates Thank-You notes from information
-This is a very basic c# program that I made in 3 hours at school.
+This is a very basic C# program that I made in 3 hours at school.
 It can be used for writing thank-you notes, although it it is not finished.
 A stable release will be posted soon.
 # Building Instructions
 ## Github Actions
 The easiest way to use the program is to download the latest build from [![Tymaker Builds](https://github.com/Anti-Apple4life/tymaker-group/actions/workflows/tymaker.yml/badge.svg)](https://github.com/Anti-Apple4life/tymaker-group/actions/workflows/tymaker.yml).